Kieran-who/honours/Experiment Design Notes/Params and prompt design.md

 ## Token Window

 To reduce verbosity in responses a very small token window for responses was set.
-This can be set as a parameter when calling the API.
+Token count can be set as a parameter when calling the API.
 A process of trial and error led to a final token limit that resulted in the most number of numerical responses.
 For Google’s models, this was a max token count of 3; for OpenAI, this was 1.
 Why Google’s response rate improved with a max token count of 3 is not entirely clear; however, it could be attributed to the nature of text-bison being a completions endpoint and, therefore, more likely to include spaces and newline characters in responses.
 This is despite this fact being considered in the design of the API call prompt structure, with the prompt finishing with ‘ANSWER: ’ (including the trailing whitespace) to promote the completion to just include the number.[^1]

 [^1]:
     ‘Design Text Prompts | Vertex AI’, Google Cloud